Audeze’s most affordable over-ear headphones to date are a bit of a bargain – definitely a pair for your shortlist

 In fact, throughout the frequency range the LCD-1 remain vigilant and hawk-eyed; no detail escapes, and no overtone is understated.
 Listen to a complex, involved recording such as The Divine Comedy’s The Frog Princess and the soundstage is deep, wide and tall.
 All the elements are locked in position, with plenty of elbow-room, hanging together as a coherent and unified whole.
 This sort of integration and separation is tricky for even the most capable headphones to achieve – but the LCD-1 pull it off without breaking sweat.

 There’s rapidity to the lowest frequencies, but plenty of substance and extension, too.
 Plus, of course, those remarkable detail levels.
 The most capable dynamic-driver alternatives will hit harder where bass is concerned, and for some listeners that will be important.
 But no alternative has the low-end speed and flexibility that’s on display here.

 Neither excitable nor dispassionate, the overall LCD-1 sound is, in fact, neutral.
 Which can sound like a pejorative, but it isn’t.
 “Neutrality” is a tricky position to achieve for headphones, and those that can simply get out the way of a recording and just hand it over in full are always covetable.

-As far as realistic competition goes, Grado’s remarkable SR325e are always worth a mention.
-As open-backed and leaky as the LCD-1, but with looks that are more than a little reminiscent of a World War II flying ace’s headset, they’re a prodigiously talented listen.
-Whether or not you can stomach the prosaic design and materials will be a big part of whether you consider them a viable option.
+Grado’s remarkable SR325e are as open-backed and leaky as the LCD-1, but with looks that are more than a little reminiscent of a World War II flying ace’s headset.
+They’re a prodigiously talented listen.